LiskArchive/lisk-legacy-docs/README.md

 1. **Table of contents:** The introduction should start with a table of contents with relative links to all other existing documentation sites for the respective product.
 2. **Product description:** Try to describe the product precisely in 1-2 sentences.
 Then, elaborate about the general purpose of the product, e.g. highlight use cases and top features.
-3. **Codebase reference:** Link to the github repository of the product, and reference contribution guidelines.
+3. **Codebase reference:** Link to the GitHub repository of the product, and reference contribution guidelines.

 #### Structuring content